 Experienced Placemaker Helping to Build Vibrant Communities

-Amy Camp has been at the center of the trails movement for 14 years.
+Amy Camp has been at the center of the trail town movement for 15 years.
 She coaches and supports local leaders and communities in trail town development, strengthening heritage tourism, and accessing the outdoor recreation economy.
 She also offers nature-based experiences that foster growth and connection.

 Meet Amy Camp

 Amy Camp is a trail tourism expert, placemaker, and professional coach.
 She is the founder of Cycle Forward, a consulting agency that supports trail communities across the United States and Canada.
 Amy helps community leaders better connect to and fully leverage their trails.

 Amy started working with trail communities in 2007.
 Before starting Cycle Forward, one of the major highlights in her placemaking effort was helping to establish the Trail Town Program® along the Great Allegheny Passage.
 It is also this nationally recognized project that inspired Amy to start her own heritage tourism consulting services in 2013.
 As a firm believer in the benefits of trails, Amy has seen these natural assets nourish individuals, elevate local economies, and contribute to community vibrancy.

 A community can check all the right boxes as a trail town and still need help in connecting to its trails and outdoor assets.
 Cycle Forward worked in Connellsville, Pennsylvania to help improve its connection to the Great Allegheny Passage, foster an outdoor culture, and lead hands-on placemaking projects.
 Dates: January – October 2021 Client:…